Modern Slavery Statement

-- Dry Goods from suppliers located in the following locations: UK, France, Spain, Portugal, Poland, Italy, Switzerland.
+- Dry Goods from suppliers located in the following countries: UK, France, Portugal, Netherlands, Poland, Italy.
 Some suppliers source in China and Thailand.

-- Casks from suppliers located in the following locations: US, France, Spain, Portugal.
+- Casks from suppliers located in the following countries: US, France, Spain, Portugal.

 - Malt from suppliers located in the UK.

-- POSM from suppliers located in the following locations: UK, US and France.
+- POSM from suppliers located in the following countries: UK, US and France.
 Some suppliers source in Bangladesh, China, Germany, Honduras, Indonesia, Italy, Netherlands, Philippines, Poland, Portugal, Romania, Taiwan, Turkey and Vietnam.

-- Services from suppliers located in the following locations: UK, France, US and India.
+- Services from suppliers located in the following countries: UK, France, US.

 Products produced by Macdonald & Muir Ltd are then principally sold intra-group to Moët Hennessy UK Ltd and MHCS (a company incorporated in France), while some products are sold directly to visitors of our distilleries.

 A global compliance governance is in place at Moët Hennessy, including notably a Compliance Committee chaired by Moët Hennessy CEO, a central Ethics & Compliance Team, and a network of Ethics & Compliance correspondents.
 A dedicated Ethics & Compliance Correspondent has been nominated for Macdonald & Muir Ltd.